 Dordogne Hotels Annie Loves

-On my last visit to the Dordogne–in June 2017–I tried three hotels, two of which I am happy recommending.
-Why do I not recommend the third one?
+On my last few visits to the Dordogne in 2017 and 2018 I tried several hotels, these are the three happy recommending.
+Why do I not recommend the other ones?
 The people were super friendly there, but the beds were not comfortable and halls looked like a Motel 6.
-But you can check it out if you’d like: it was the Hôtel Le Périgord in Port de Domme, near La Roque-Gageac.
+Another place the manager was supremely unfriendly.
+So, let’s pass on those, shall we?

 Here’s a gotcha: some of the hotel is air-conditioned, the rest is not.
 The twin room we booked in the chateau proper was not.
 Because it is an actual chateau dating back from the XII century, we hoped the thick walls would keep us cool, and they did, but only to a point.
 If you’re going between May and October, be prepared and book one of the air conditioned rooms.

 This is one of those great Dordogne hotels that is not only a chateau, but it has a great-looking pool too!
 Since we didn’t have AC, we cooled off in the pool for a couple of hours, a very French thing to do.
 There isn’t a bar near the pool, but you can order a drink at the bar.

 The restaurant attached to the hotel is stylish and the food pretty good, no stars or anything like that, but they do work hard at their craft.
 You should have dinner there one night.